-Following the meeting a joint petition to parliament was organised by NZAVS, the RNZSPCA and SAFE.
+Following the meeting, a joint petition to parliament was organised by NZAVS, the RNZSPCA and SAFE.
 This was the first time the three organisations had never worked in conjunction on a campaign issue in their history and was indicative of the strong opposition to the animal testing of legal highs from all sectors of New Zealand society.
-Every party brought something unique to the table that would help make this a success and all had the common goal of making it so.

 "We, the undersigned, respectfully request that the New Zealand Parliament includes a clause specifically prohibiting animal testing in any proposed legislation aimed at the regulation of Psychoactive Substances ("party pills" or "legal highs")."